guythetechie/functional-csharp/README.md

 ```

 #### `T IfErrorThrow()`
-Extracts the success value or throws the error as an exception.
+Returns the success value or throws the error as an exception.

 ```csharp
 Result<DatabaseConnection> connectionResult = ConnectToDatabase();